breezy-team/loggerhead/docs/start-loggerhead.rst

 :command:`start-loggerhead`
 ===========================

-The :command:`start-loggerhead` command starts a new standalone loggerhead server.
+The :command:`start-loggerhead` command starts a new standalone Loggerhead server.
 By default, the server runs in the background (daemonized).

 .. program:: start-loggerhead